allegro/vaas/docs/documentation/protocol.md

 Implementation
 --------------
 If we just use VCL tag we don't need to edit.
 The support is enable.
-But if we use custom vcl template we need to add extra tags in to vcl template.
+But if we use custom vcl template we need to add extra tags in our vcl template.
 The tag name is PROPER_PROTOCOL_REDIRECT and the content looks like below:

 ```